Pay Yourself with Ivy Global Balanced

-If a fund always goes up, income distributions to investors would partially come out of gains, and the rest can be return of the investor’s own capital, which is as they left it.
-However, we know that all markets move down, as well as up, and that income needs do not usually go down with markets.
-Investors end up taking money out when the investments are down, which leads to lower levels of compounding over time.
+If a fund always goes up in value, income distributions to investors would partially come out of gains, and the rest can be a return of the investor's own capital.
+However, we know that all markets move up and down, and that income needs do not usually go down with markets.
+So, investors can end up taking money out when their investments are down, which leads to lower levels of compounding over time.

 Take the example of two funds below.
-Fund A and B have roughly the same amount of return over the past 10 years.
-Fund A is a little higher, but Fund A has slightly higher risk than Fund B. These funds belong to the same balanced peer group, and are considered outperformers.
+Funds A and B have roughly the same amount of return over the past 10 years.
+Fund A is a little higher but has slightly higher risk than Fund B. These funds belong to the same balanced peer group and are considered outperformers.

-To illustrate the effects of taking income from an investment with more risk and lower downside protection, we have set up automatic monthly withdrawals $4,000 from an initial portfolio value of $1,000,000 for each fund.
-Fund A has a slightly higher rate of return when the portfolio was untouched, but the lower risk of portfolio B means that the withdrawals have a less negative impact on future value.
-At the end of 10 years, Fund B has about $30,000 more due to its more modest risk profile.
+To illustrate the effects of taking income from an investment with more risk and lower downside protection, we set up automatic monthly withdrawals of $4,000 from an initial portfolio value of $1,000,000 for each fund.
+Fund A had a slightly higher rate of return when the portfolio was untouched, but the lower risk of Fund B means that the withdrawals have a less negative impact on its future value.
+At the end of 10 years, Fund B has about $57,000 more due to its more modest risk profile (see chart below).

 The Mackenzie Ivy Global Balanced Fund/Class aims for through-the-cycle growth with an emphasis on specifically managing downside risk.
 This focus amplifies the benefits of balanced funds for clients who are seeking to draw income, and allows the funds to last longer.

-Downside capture ratio is the % of market returns the fund achieves when the market benchmark declines.
+Downside capture ratio is the percentage of market returns that a fund achieves when the market benchmark declines.
 If the benchmark declines 10% and the fund declines 9%, then the downside capture ratio is 90%.
-Pictured above, the Mackenzie Ivy Global Balanced Fund’s Downside Capture Ratio % is shown against the two example funds shown, as well as the peer group average.
-Mackenzie Ivy Global Balanced Fund has much lower Downside Capture.
+Pictured to the left, the Mackenzie Ivy Global Balanced Fund's Downside Capture Ratio is shown against the two example funds and the peer group average.
+Mackenzie Ivy Global Balanced Fund has a much lower Downside Capture Ratio.

-To illustrate further, we present the same $1,000,000 portfolio with $4,000 taken out monthly over 10 years while invested in Ivy Global Balanced and compared to the Morningstar Peer Group.
-The effects that lower overall risk, lower downside risk, and better through-the-cycle performance produces better overall client experience for investors who start to take that much deserved income out of their investments.
+To illustrate further, we present the same $1,000,000 portfolio with $4,000 taken out monthly over 10 years while being invested in Mackenzie Ivy Global Balanced Fund and compared to the Morningstar Peer Group.
+The lower overall risk, lower downside risk, and better through-the-cycle performance of the Fund produced a better overall experience for investors who would take an income out of their investments.